 The Sixth World is an increasingly dangerous place and the astral plane is no exception.
 Since the very first days of the Awakening, magical defenses and security have been a priority in thaumaturgical research, and in this particular field humanity has progressed in leaps and bounds.

 MANA SURGE TABLE

 1D6 Result Effect

 1 Glitch

 2 Reduce Force by 1D6

 3-4 No Effect

 5 Increase Force by 1D6

 6 Witches' Mark

-La grand and a state

 WARDS